JensPiegsa/OpenClinica/OpenClinica/README.md

 ### 6. Get the external IP address

-* from within the virtual machine use:
+From within the virtual machine you may use:

 ```sh
 ifconfig eth1 | grep 'inet addr:' | cut -d: -f2 | awk '{print $1}'